Skip to main content

 Surgical treatment when there is no bony collapse is bone graft with core decompression, usually performed prior to the onset of subchondral fracture (stage I and II).
 If there has been femoral head collapse, surgical treatment is joint replacement.

-When AVN is diagnosed, orthopedics should be consulted to select the proper management strategy.
+Patients will need timely orthopedics referral when AVN is diagnosed to select the proper management strategy.